Polezky/rabbitmq-tracing-ui/readme.md

   - You can read more on the [Tracing plugin blog ](https://blog.rabbitmq.com/posts/2011/09/rabbitmq-tracing-a-ui-for-the-firehose/)
   - Once you have some records in a tracing file you can use the 'Tracing UI' plugin to filter them.

-- On the right side menu click on the 'Tracing UI' tab.
+- Click on the 'Tracing UI' tab on the right side menu.
 - In the 'File' dropdown choose a file with traces in JSON format.
 Then click on the 'Load File' button.
 - To filter traces click on the 'Show Filter' button.
   - To add a filter condition click on the 'Add' button next to the 'Filter Conditions' section name.
   - Select a field to filter by.
+E.g. 'Date and Time'
   - Select an operator.
+E.g. 'after'
   - Enter a value.
+E.g. 5 minutes before current date and time.
   - To apply Click on the 'Apply' button.
-  - Click on the 'Apply' button.
+  - To reset Click on the 'Reset' button .
   - To close the 'Filter Conditions' section click on the 'Hide Filter' button.
 - To configure the table layout click on the 'Show Layout Config' button.
   - In the 'Columns Visibility' section you can check/uncheck columns to show/hide